ChenS0407/test/tutorials/scene/Implement-publishing-rollback.md

 For business operation and maintenance, business release and rollback processes are mechanically fixed.
 Some steps, such as pulling down code for source dependency packaging, can be complex and time-consuming.

-## Blue Shield advantage
+## BKCI advantage

-Blue Shield is used to assemble various processes of publishing and rolling back into different plug-ins, and one pipeline connects the whole process of CI/CD to realize business publishing and rolling back operations.
+BKCI is used to assemble various processes of publishing and rolling back into different plug-ins, and one pipeline connects the whole process of CI/CD to realize business publishing and rolling back operations.

 ## solution